 It’s not very often that I get the urge to write about a book on economics, but Doughnut Economics: Seven Ways to Think Like a 21st-Century Economist is too interesting to miss out on.
 It’s a fascinating and thoroughly readable book by Kate Raworth which argues … Read More

-Two months ago I left my job at Playtonic Games and for all intents and purposes my career in the (mainstream) games industry.
+Two months ago I left my job at Playtonic Games and, at least for now, my career in the (mainstream) games industry.
 Why did I leave behind the dream career I’ve been building for more than seven years?
-Lots of reasons.
-But the main gist was … Read More
+Lots of … Read More

 Friday was a very surreal day.
 It was an utterly heartbreaking day.
 I spent much of it in an almost dreamlike daze.
 I honestly hadn’t expected to be hit so hard by the result of the EU referendum, and I … Read More